pan-roy/pan-roy.github.io/_posts/2024-03-29-retrieval-intro.md

 pip install requests
 ```

-Use ```pip list``` command to check whether installation is successful.
-Below is sample output on my end, note that yours will have much less content:
+To check if the installation was successful, use the following command: ```pip list```.
+Your output might resemble the following sample, though it will likely contain less content:

 ```
 (reportenv) PS C:\Users\roypa\Scripts> pip list